In 2011, the Juan de Fuca Scenic Byway Association received a grant from the Federal Highway Administration Scenic Byway Program to

 We hope you will visit the Interpretive Center to learn about this project and to discover the Juan de Fuca Scenic Byway and the many scenic, cultural and recreational opportunities available along its route.

 A grand opening of the Interpretive Center was held May 1, 2016.
-Copies of the commemorative booklet are available in a downloadable format or by requesting a hard copy.
+Copies of the ommemorative booklet are available in a downloadable format or by requesting a hard copy.

 The Interpretive Center is open to the public (dawn to dusk).
-There is plenty of parking, a restroom, picnic area (please remove your own trash), and walking access to the former Elwha Dam site via the closed County road.
+There is plenty of parking, picnic area (please remove your own trash), and walking access to the former Elwha Dam site via the closed County road.
+The Interpretive Center is open to the public (dawn to dusk).
+It may be closed seasonally to vehicles.
+There is plenty of parking, picnic area (please remove your own trash), and walking access to the former Elwha Dam site via the closed County road.

 To learn more about the Elwha River Dam Removal and Restoration visit...